polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 }
 ```

-As required by the plugin, the client also provides a `.sourcery.yml` config file at the root directory of the package:
+As required by the plugin, the client also provides a `.sourcery.yml` config file at the root directory of the `SourceryPluginSample` package:

 ```yaml:.sourcery.yml
 sources: